 Of course, everybody’s criteria are different.
-Some thrive on heavily lien-laden properties because they know how to remedy some, if not all, of them after the auction for pennies on the dollar.
-Others seek the simple life and want to work with just mortgage or HOA foreclosures with few encumbrances.
+Some thrive on heavily lien-laden properties because they know how to remedy some if not all, of them after the auction for pennies on the dollar.
+Others seek a simple life and want to work with just mortgage or HOA foreclosures with few encumbrances.

 If you’re like me and easily get confused with a jumble of out-of-sequence information and don’t want to spend $45 on every property that takes your fancy, you need to get organized with your research.

 How It’s Done

 Over the years, I have developed a step-by-step method.
 With a little effort, patience, and practice, you’ll learn to quickly figure out how entrenched in encumbrances, liens, and judgments a property is.
 This same method is employed in one form or another by professional abstractors and companies.

 Member’s Only: Download “Free Property Lien Search Made Easy E-Book” for detailed steps!